how to lay vinyl flooring

 - Use double-sided tape or adhesive to stick the edge and press down hard to secure to the floor.

-Some heavy duty vinyl flooring doesn’t need an adhesive as it won’t lift or shrink and its own weight keeps it down.
-The lighter cushioned flooring needs glue around the edges and at any joins.
-Lighter and thinner vinyl needs to be stuck down all over and the best way to do this is to put the vinyl in place, roll it back halfway and apply the glue to the floor.
-Reposition and repeat for the other half of the floor.
+The lightest and thinnest vinyl needs to be stuck down all over.
+The best way to do this is to put the vinyl in place, roll it back halfway and apply adhesive to the floor.
+Put this half down and repeat on the other side.

 - Lay the vinyl out in your bathroom as far as the front of the toilet, wash basin etc then fold it back on itself.

 - Then cut a straight line from the edge of the vinyl to the centre of the toilet or pedestal using scissors.